 Note: The JSON media handler is an exception in requiring the implementation of the sync version also for ASGI apps.
 See the this section for more details.

-- stream (object) Readable file-like object to deserialize. - content_type (str) Type of request content.

-• content_length (int) - Length of request content.
+- stream (object) Readable file-like object to descrialize. - content_type (str) Type of request content. - content_length (int) Length of request content.